-GitHub supports AsciiDoc syntax in repositories, wikis and gists (powered by Asciidoctor).
+Both GitHub and GitLab support AsciiDoc syntax in repositories, wikis and Gists/Snippets (powered by the Asciidoctor Ruby gem).

 Simple, easy-to-read style similar to Markdown.
 Designed to be easy for a human to enter with a simple text editor, and easy to read in its raw form.

 The AsciiDoc standard defines a number of metadata values which can be defined inside a document primarily for contextual purposes that aren't rendered in its standard output such as author, date, license, document title and version, etc. These can be especially useful when searching through a large number of files/documents or documenting the evolution of one as part of a larger codebase.

 AsciiDoc has offered the ability to define both the color of any text output as well as its background, almost since its inception.
 It accepts several standard chromatic notations for them, too, including hexadecimal and decimal RGB values, decimal HSL and named CSS.

 There are plugins to support editing AsciiDoc for many editors/IDEs.